Infinitesimal extension of pluricanonical forms

-The first result that we establish here is that one can always extend a pluricanonical section $s$ defined on $X$ to the first infinitesimal neighbourhood.
+The first result that we establish here is that one can always extend a pluricanonical section $s$ defined on $X$ to the first infinitesimal neighborhood.
 This is established in the paper \cite{Lev83} by different methods.

-We are in the context of \eqref{eq35} and let $\lambda_1 :=\frac{\Lambda_1}{dt} |_X$ be the restriction on the central fiber.
-By applying the Lie derivative $\Lie_\Xi$ to \eqref{eq35}, as we have seen in the section \ref{alg}, this can be rewritten as in \eqref{eq38}.
-The restriction of this expression to the central fiber gives
+Let $\displaystyle \big(\Omega_i, (t,z_i)\big)_{i\in I}$ be an arbitrary coordinate system on $\cX$.
+This induces automatically a trivialization of the relative canonical bundle, so our section $s$ corresponds to a family of holomorphic functions $\displaystyle (f_i)_{i\in I}$.
+We obtain here the following more precise version of \cite{Lev83}, as follows. \begin{thm} Let $s$ be a section of the pluricanonical bundle $mK_X$ defined on the central fiber of the map $p:\cX\to \mathbb D$.
+Then $s$ admits a smooth extension $s_1$ such that